-In early 2019, VMAC released a 24V version of its hydraulic air compressor, specifically built for OEMs.
-VMAC also began a series of new innovations: increasing the air output of the DTM70-H, creating a cab climate control HVAC system, releasing a DTM70 for RAM trucks, and more (to be announced)!
+In 2019, VMAC released a 24V version of its hydraulic air compressor, specifically built for OEMs.
+VMAC also began a series of new innovations: increasing the air output of the DTM70-H and releasing a DTM70 for RAM trucks.

 VMAC AIR INNOVATED®, SHAPING THE FUTURE OF MOBILE COMPRESSED AIR

 It is this history of invention, and a commitment to the future of innovation, that led VMAC to launch its new brand: Air Innovated®.

 Air Innovated® is a promise to our dealers and our customers.
 Even after a busy few years with some major product releases, VMAC is not willing to sit back on its laurels, coast on past achievements, and take a break from designing, engineering, and innovating.
 We are driven by these past successes and our ongoing purpose is to carry forward the innovative spirit established by our founders through our products, the superior customer service emphasized in our every relationship, and the family values core to how we do business every day.

 Looking to the future beyond 2019, VMAC remains committed to maintaining its position as the Leader in Compressed Air Innovation® for the service truck industry.
 With complete in-house control of our product design, engineering, and manufacturing in North America, VMAC will continue to work with our customers and industry partners to develop and release new products and innovations that empower our customers to work more efficiently, sustainably, and profitably.